Impact

 Risk and Exploitability

-The vulnerability is rated High by Chromium security.
-EPSS score indicates a very low exploitation probability (0.00035 or < 1 %).
-It is not listed in CISA KEV.
-A remote attacker can exploit the flaw by delivering a crafted web page to the target, typically through compromised or malicious sites.
+The CVSS score of 6.5 indicates a medium severity vulnerability.
+EPSS score indicates a very low exploitation probability (< 1%).
+The vulnerability is not listed in CISA KEV.
+The weakness involves CWE‑200 and CWE‑825, revealing an information‑exposure flaw.
+An attacker can exploit the flaw by delivering a crafted web page to the target, typically through compromised or malicious sites.
 The attack vector is therefore inferred to be remote via the browser.
-The severity of the potential data disclosure warrants immediate attention, especially in environments that process sensitive information.
+The potential for data disclosure warrants prompt attention, especially in environments that process sensitive information.

 OpenCVE Enrichment